 This is a unique and once-in-a-lifetime opportunity to develop a convention center hotel and separate residential/mixed-use tower on two prime vacant lots in downtown Raleigh.
 The City of Raleigh owns the property and seeks proposals of interest to develop (a) the hotel and residential/mixed-use tower projects, or (b) the hotel project only.
 Innovation, quality design and construction, and sustainability are important values to the City for this transformational project.

 The City of Raleigh is experiencing a surge in urban development.
 Since 2005, downtown has seen over $3 billion in development.
-This investment is due to the implementation of the "Livable Streets Downtown Plan."
+This investment initially was stimulated by the implementation of the "Livable Streets Downtown Plan."
 The plan reinvigorated Raleigh's iconic main street, improved pedestrian access, and funded a new convention center.
 Many large-scale private development projects followed this major public investment with more than $1 billion in development completed since 2015.

 RFI Process & Requirements

 Based on RFI submittals alone, the City of Raleigh may elect to negotiate with one development team on (a) the hotel and residential/mixed-use tower projects, or (b) the hotel project only.
 However, it is expected that the City will select a short-list of project development teams from the RFI responses to be invited to participate in a more detailed Request for Proposal (RFP) and interview process.
 Note that only those development teams that submit an RFI response would be eligible for consideration by the City for a subsequent RFP process, should the City opt to pursue such a process.
 The City of Raleigh reserves the right to select and negotiate with any development team or teams for the hotel project and/or the hotel and residential/mixed-use tower projects.